Side Panels and Top Lights for UPVC & Composite Doors

 Black composite front door with part arched top light

-What are side panels and top lights?
+So, what are side panels and top lights?

 They fill up the doorway